What Is The Cost Of Formica Countertops?

-If you can not find a style you like or change your mind down the road, fortunately, Formica can be painted.
-It takes a few days and preparation of the laminate surface ahead of time.
-The end result will be a lively piece that spruces up your kitchen just the way you’d like and gives new life to that piece you’ve always wanted.
+Formica counters are very versatile.
+If you change your mind down the road, fortunately, Formica can be painted.
+It takes a few days to prepare laminate surfaces, but the end result will be a lively piece that spruces up your kitchen or bathrooms and gives new life to the hearts of the home.

-Clean the area with hot, soapy water to start and then do so again with ammonia.
+If you want to paint your counters, first clean the area with hot, soapy water and then do so again with ammonia.
 Once it's dried, you'll have to use sandpaper to sand the entire surface and fill any holes or nicks with wood filler.
-You’ll start with a primer and then one coat of finish paint.
-Oil will be the best to use.
-It will need to dry for one to two days before you apply a second paint.
+You’ll start with a primer and then one coat of paint.
+Oil is best.
+It will need to dry for one to two days before you apply a second or third coat.
 The second or topcoat will protect it and add to its durability.

 Prone to Both Burns & Scratches

 Due to the effects of the lamination process, Formica countertops are relatively easy to damage.
 They’re created from layers that are glued together, and this makes them vulnerable in certain scenarios.
 Hot materials can never be placed on the surface, as holes could burn through it.
 Clearly, this poses a risk when cooking in a kitchen with Formica counters.